FabricMC/fabric-docs/develop/commands/basics.md

 instantiating `Component` objects when not needed.

-The second parameter determines whether to broadcast the feedback to other operators.
+The second parameter determines whether to broadcast the feedback to other moderators.
 Generally, if the command is to query something without actually affecting the world, such as query the current time or some player's score, it should be `false`.
 If the command does something, such as changing the time or modifying someone's score, it should be `true`.